Yakhyeon Catholic Church

-Yakhyeon Catholic Church (약현성당) is historic church of the Jungnim-dong, Jung District, Seoul.
+Yakhyeon Catholic Church (Korean: 약현성당; Hanja: 藥峴聖堂) is a historic church in Jungnim-dong, Jung District, Seoul, South Korea.
+It is the first modern Western-style building to be built in Korea, having been completed in 1892.

 The parish is a part of the Archdiocese of Seoul.
-The official name is church of St. Joseph.
+The official name is Church of St. Joseph.
+It is a designated Historic Site of South Korea.